-- 30. Recreational and sport fisheries on bluefin tuna shall be subject to the authorization for each vessel issued by the flag State CPC. - 31.
-CPCs shall take the necessary measures to prohibit the catch and retention on board, transhipment or landing of more than one bluefin tuna per vessel per day for recreational fisheries and sport fisheries.

-This prohibition does not apply to CPCs whose domestic legislation requires that all dead fish be landed.

-- 32. The marketing of bluefin tuna caught in recreational and sport fishing shall be prohibited. - 33.
-Each CPC shall take measures to record catch data including weight and length overall of each bluefin tuna from recreational and sport fishing and transmit them to the SCRS.
-Dead catches of recreational and sport fisheries shall be counted against the quota allocated to the CPC in accordance with paragraph 11. - 34.
-Each CPC shall take the necessary measures to ensure, to the greatest extent possible, the release of bluefin tuna caught alive, especially juveniles, in the framework of recreational and sport fishing.
-Any bluefin tuna however landed should be done so whole or gilled and/or gutted.
+- 33. When CPCs allocate, where appropriate, a specific quota to sport and recreational fisheries; that allocated quota should be set even if catch and release is compulsory for bluefin tuna caught in sport and recreational fisheries to account for possible dead fish.
+Each CPC shall regulate recreational and sport fisheries by issuing fishing authorizations to vessels for the purpose of sport and recreational fishing. - 34.
+CPCs shall take the necessary measures to prohibit the catch and retention on board, transhipment or landing of more than one bluefin tuna per vessel per day for recreational fisheries. - This prohibition does not apply to CPCs whose domestic legislation requires that all dead fish, including those caught by sport and recreational, shall be landed. - 35.
+The marketing of bluefin tuna caught in recreational and sport fishing shall be prohibited. - 36.
+Each CPC shall record catch data including weight of each bluefin tuna caught during sport and recreational fishing and communicate to the ICCAT Secretariat the data for the preceding year by 1 July each year. - 37.
+Dead catches from sport and recreational fisheries shall be counted against the quota allocated to the CPC in accordance with paragraph 5. - 38.
+Each CPC shall take the necessary measures to ensure, to the greatest extent possible, the release of bluefin tuna, especially juveniles, caught alive, in the framework of recreational and sport fishing.
+Any bluefin tuna landed shall be whole, gilled and/or gutted.